DarbyCAT/legacy/README.md

 ## Editing
 If you have access, just commit to the master.
 If you don't, make a pull request and we'll merge it after we aprove it.

 No ideas what that means?
-Go to GitHub's (https://guides.github.com/activities/hello-world/)[guide] or look up GitHub.
+Go to GitHub's <a href="https://guides.github.com/activities/hello-world/">guide</a> or look up GitHub.
 ## Jekyll
 Jekyll is a static site genorator, and it's used for this website.
 You don't really have to install it or learn it, but if you want to:
 [http://jekyllrb.com/docs/home/](link.)